Associate Professor of Law

 Peter R. Reilly, Teaching Law Students How to Feel: Using Negotiations Training to Increase Emotional Intelligence, 21 Negotiation Journal 301 (2005) (excerpted in Carrie J. Menkel-Meadow, Andrea Kupfer Schneider, & Lela Porter Love, Negotiation: Processes for Problem Solving (Aspen, 2006)).
 [SSRN]

-Georgetown University Center for Public and Non-profit Leadership: Since 2005, I have taught a course in Negotiations twice each year (in mid-March and again in mid-June) in Washington, D.C. as a faculty member within the Center’s Nonprofit Management Executive Certificate program (ongoing).
+Georgetown University Center for Public and Non-profit Leadership: Since 2005, I have taught a course in Negotiations twice each year (in mid-March and again in mid-June) in Washington, D.C. as a faculty member within the Center’s Nonprofit Management Executive Certificate program.
+This is an ongoing teaching commitment twice each year.

 Stetson School of Law, St. Petersburg, Florida, presented a draft of my article, “Negotiating Bribery: Toward Increased Transparency, Consistency, and Fairness in Pre-Trial Bargaining Under the Foreign Corrupt Practices Act,” October 4, 2013.